bigsurly/Pfsense_PIA_Wireguard/README.md

 5. Edit the config.ini file to fit you system, there are eplanations of each variable in the config file.

-to get a list of regions you can run 'python3.8 regions.py' you put the name provided in for the region variable i.e. Atlanta US
+		-to get a list of regions you can run 'python3.8 regions.py' you put the name provided in for the region variable i.e. Atlanta US

+6. Once you have the config file ready to go you can run the program -'chmod +x pia_automate.sh'
+						-'./pia_automate.sh'

+7. If everything works you should have a working PIA VPN gateway using Wireguard in your chosen region.
+If you get errors double check your config file and make sure all values are filled out.